-The Board of Directors oversee the financial and op management strategies and culture, appointment and re erational controls of the busi policies.
-The Board is also res rategic direction of the company, iness and manage appropriate risk ponsible for fostering the business ves, adoption of plans and policies, ness risks.
-Ethical Conduct The Board is committed to be limited to: ehaving in an ethical manner a at all times.
-This includes, but is not erest, Disclosure of receipts of dealings and employment co of any gifts and/or entertainment, ntracts.
-Selection and Role of Chairman itive directors.
-The Chairman's role d facilitate the Board's interaction Board Membership The Board currently consists of the Non-executive Chairman Ronald Robin King, three Non- executive Directors Alan Hutchison, Daran Nair and Malcolm Johnston and one Executive Director David O'Connell (refer to page 9 of the annual report "Board Profiles" for information on the Directors).
-Director Independence Each of the directors has confirmed that they do not have any conflicts of interest in respect of their obligations as a director of Geneva Finance Limited.
+The Board of Directors

+The Board's primary responsibility is to formulate the strategic direction of the company, oversee the financial and operational controls of the business and manage appropriate risk management strategies and policies.
+The Board is also responsible for fostering the business culture, appointment and remuneration of senior executives, adoption of plans and policies, the approval of major transactions and review of the business risks.

+Ethical Conduct

+The Board is committed to behaving in an ethical manner at all times.
+This includes, but is not limited to:

+Disclosure of conflicts of interest, Disclosure of receipts of any gifts and/or entertainment, behaving fairly in all business dealings and employment contracts.

+Selection and Role of Chairman

+The Chairman is selected by the Board from the non-executive directors.
+The Chairman's role is to manage the board effectively, provide leadership and facilitate the Board's interaction with the Managing Director.

+Board Membership

+The Board currently consists of the Non-executive Chairman Ronald Robin King, three Non-executive Directors Alan Hutchison, Daran Nair and Malcolm Johnston and one Executive Director David O'Connell.

+Director Independence

+Each of the directors has confirmed that they do not have any conflicts of interest in respect of their obligations as a director of Geneva Finance Limited.
 Should any conflict arise out of a particular transaction, the directors have undertaken that they will disclose such conflict of interest.
 Independent Directors consist of Robin King and Daran Nair.

-Nomination and g candidates.
-Directors may also be director may be appointed by an Appointment of directors ordinary resolution or the Board.
+Nomination and Appointment of directors The Board is responsible for identifying and recommending candidates.
+Directors may also be nominated by shareholders under Listing Rule 2.3.1.
+A director may be appointed by an ordinary resolution or the Board.
 A person so appointed as a director shall retire from office at the next annual meeting of the company, but shall be eligible for re-election at that meeting.
 One third of directors shall retire from office at the annual meeting of the company each year, but shall be eligible for reelection at that meeting.
 The directors to retire shall be those who have been longest in office since they were last elected or deemed elected.

+Diversity

-Diversity As at 31 March 2020, the ger nder balance of Geneva Financ ce Limited directors was as follows: GENDER 31 MARCH 2020 31 MARCH 2019 Female 0 0 Male 5 4 and Officers
+As at 31 March 2021, the gender balance of Geneva Finance Limited directors and senior managers was as follows:

+DIRECTORS 31 MARCH 2021 31 MARCH 2020

+Female 0 0

+Male 5 5

+SENIOR MANAGERS

+Female 1 1

+Male 4 4